 Brenda blogs frequently on environmental and futurist topics, and her non-fiction has appeared in Slate and Crosscut.

-Winner of the 2007 Endeavor Award for a distinguished science fiction or fantasy book written by a Pacific Northwest author or authors Brenda lives in Bellevue, Washington with her wife and three dogs.
+She is the winner of the 2007 and 2016 Endeavor Awards for “a distinguished science fiction or fantasy book written by a Pacific Northwest author or authors.”
+Her work has also been nominated for the Phillip K. Dick and Canopus awards.

-Brenda also serves as the Chief Information Officer for the City of Kirkland, which is a Seattle suburb.
+A technology professional, Brenda is the Chief Information Officer for the City of Kirkland, which is a Seattle suburb.

 I am a writer, public speaker, and a futurist.
 I’m interested in how new technologies might change us and our world, particularly for the better.

 I’m excited about my most recent book series, a duology called “The Glittering” which includes the books Edge of Dark and Spear of Light, both published by Pyr.